Preference Tuning with Human Feedback on Language, Speech, and Vision Tasks: A Survey: Combined Policies and Sampling-Agnostic Alignment

 \section{Combined Policies and Sampling-Agnostic Alignment}

-In this section, we explore a different approach to human preference tuning by integrating off-policy and on-policy methods.
-This combined approach has proven to be highly effective and complementary in enhancing the alignment quality of the model.
-Additionally, we introduce sampling-agnostic alignment methods that can be applied to both off-policy and on-policy approaches.
+In this section, we explore some other directions proposed in literature for improving the effectiveness of human preference tuning.
+We discuss ExPO~\citep{zheng2024weak}, which proposed that combining two aligned models by extrapolating from their weights could enhance the alignment quality of the model; we discuss P3O~\citep{fakoor2020p3o}, which utilized both on-policy and off-policy sampling; we also introduce sampling-agnostic alignment methods that can be applied to both off-policy and on-policy approaches.